GianfrancoDePace/portfolio-aziende-quotate/README.md

 # This app is built using React Native
 This project is about a stock option portfolio, where i simulate how a simple stock option portfolio should work.
 This project includes how to add,search and delete a company stock and how users can highlight what company is profitable and what not.
+All data are taken using Finhub API, which use REST protocol.

 Everything is saved locally.

 ## Get started